webappio/docs/advanced-workflows/020_docker_login.md

 ## Logging in to Docker

-LayerCI creates entire VMs as easily as Dockerfiles, so it's common for our users to use Docker or docker-compose within LayerCI.
+Layer creates entire VMs as easily as Dockerfiles, so it's common for our users to use Docker or docker-compose within Layer.

 Docker hub rate limits requests made by unauthenticated users, so it's imperative to create a docker hub account and log in to it to avoid failing tests.